TernaryFortress/Emergency-Security-Checklist/README.md

 # Security-Checklist

-This repository is designed to server as a rolling-update security checklist for closing the holes that big-tech's data-whoring practices open up.
+This repository is designed to serve as a rolling-update security checklist for closing the holes that big-tech's data-whoring practices open up.

 We wish to do our best to ensure that only necessary adjustments are made, and to maximize usability of the end-user's devices.